If you love rich chocolate desserts, this Death By Chocolate Cake recipe is the ultimate chocolate lover’s dream.

 After the war, Duncan Hines created a Three Star Special brand of chocolate cake, which dominated the dessert market for over 48 years.

-Elements of Death by Chocolate Cake
+Elements of This Chocolate Cake

 Death by Chocolate Cake consists of multiple layers of cake and chocolate textures.
 Each layer of this unapologetically indulgent spongelike cake is topped with our buttercream frosting.